CubeSat: History

 The term "CubeSat" was coined to denote nanosatellites that adhere to the standards described in the CubeSat design specification.
 Cal Poly published the standard in an effort led by aerospace engineering professor Jordi Puig-Suari.
 Bob Twiggs, of the Department of Aeronautics & Astronautics at Stanford University, and currently a member of the space science faculty at Morehead State University in Kentucky, has contributed to the CubeSat community.
 His efforts have focused on CubeSats from educational institutions.
 The specification does not apply to other cube-like nanosatellites such as the NASA "MEPSI" nanosatellite, which is slightly larger than a CubeSat.
 GeneSat-1 was NASA's first fully automated, self-contained biological spaceflight experiment on a satellite of its size.
 It was also the first U.S.-launched CubeSat.
 This work, led by John Hines at NASA Ames Research, became the catalyst for the entire NASA CubeSat program.

+In 2017, this standardization effort led to the publication of ISO 17770:2017 by the International Organization for Standardization.
+This standard defines specifications for CubeSats including their physical, mechanical, electrical, and operational requirements.
+It also provides a specification for the interface between the CubeSat and its launch vehicle, which lists the capabilities required to survive the environmental conditions during and after launch and describes the standard deployment interface used to release the satellites.
+The development of standards shared by a large number of spacecraft contributes to a significant reduction in the development time and cost of CubeSat missions.